 Do you have unresolved issues or pull requests in either the Public or Corp repo?

 Is the public mirror in sync with the corporate repo?
-In some cases, the connection between the corporate and public repos becomes broken.
-If this happens, let a member of the SSE team know about it.
+In some cases, the connection between the corporate and public repos becomes broken for different reasons.
+If this happens, let a member of the SSE team (Bob) know about it.
 We have a quick fix to reestablish the connection.